How to Print PDF Files in Java

 }

 Silent printing eliminates user prompts, enabling fully automated workflows.
-This method works for batch processing, server-side printing, or kiosk applications where consistent output to a specific printer is required.
-The key advantages include:
+The key advantages are:

 - Speed: No user interaction means faster processing for large batches

-- Consistency: Same print settings applied every time
+- Consistency: The same print settings apply every time

 - Automation: Works for scheduled tasks and background services

-- Integration: Seamless incorporation into existing automated workflows
+- Integration: Fits into existing automated workflows without modification

-When implementing silent printing, consider using IronPDF's compression features to optimize file sizes before sending large documents to printers, reducing print time and resource usage.
+When processing large documents, apply IronPDF's PDF compression for Java first to reduce file sizes before sending them to the printer, which lowers both print time and resource usage.

 When Is Direct Printing Most Effective?

 Use printWithoutDialog() for automated document workflows, scheduled print jobs, or backend services where printing must occur without manual intervention.
-This approach ensures consistent, unattended operation.
 Common use cases include:

-- Point-of-Sale Systems: Automatically print receipts after transactions
+- Point-of-Sale Systems: Print receipts automatically after transactions

-- Report Generation: Schedule and print daily/weekly reports
+- Report Generation: Schedule and print daily or weekly reports

 - Label Printing: Print shipping labels in warehouse management systems

-- Document Processing: Batch print legal documents or contracts
+- Document Processing: Batch print contracts or legal documents

-For applications that need to add watermarks or digital signatures before printing, process the PDFs first and then send them directly to the printer.
+For applications that need to add watermarks in Java or stamp content before printing, process the PDFs first, then send them directly to the printer.

-How Do I Handle Print Errors in Automated Printing?
+How Do I Handle Print Errors in Automated Workflows?

 import com.ironsoftware.ironpdf.*;